 2. Software Project Life Cycle Components

 This component includes the review, expert opinions, software testing, software maintenance components.
-In the project development life cycle, it includes components like reviews, expert opinions and finding defects in software design and programming whereas in the software maintenance life cycle it includes specialize maintenance components and development life cycle components for enhancing maintenance tasks.
+In the project development life cycle, it includes components like reviews, expert opinions, and finding defects in software design and programming, whereas in the software maintenance life cycle it includes specializing in maintenance components and development life cycle components for enhancing maintenance tasks.

 3. Infrastructure Components for Error Prevention and Improvements

-This component includes staff training, certification, configuration management, preventive and corrective measures in order to reduce the rate of errors in a software-based on the organization’s accumulated SQA experience.
+This component includes staff training, certification, configuration management, preventive and corrective measures in order to reduce the rate of errors in software based on the organization’s accumulated SQA experience.